Sprites¶

 Create a new clone of

-.
+thing.
 You can create clones in two ways.
-You can clone the original or a copy of one of your Sprites, for example the copy which is calling thecreate_clone_of()
+You can clone the original or an existing clone of one of your Sprites, for example a Sprite clone which is calling thecreate_clone_of()function:self.create_clone_of(self)

 In this case, Pytch makes a clone of the original instance of that sprite.